 Candidates applying for Fall 2024 transfer admission must submit the following documents:

 - Application Fee.
 The nonrefundable application fee of $85 must be submitted by credit card through LSAC.
 The 2024 Stanford Law School Transfer Application Fee Waiver Form will become available in April 2024.
-Applicants who are unable to pay the fee should review the SLS Fee Waiver Application Instructions, complete the SLS Transfer Application Fee Waiver Form and submit it to the Office of Admissions.
+Applicants who are unable to pay the fee should review the Stanford Law School Transfer Application Fee Waiver Instructions, complete the 2024 Stanford Law School Transfer Application Fee Waiver Form and submit it to the Office of Admissions.
 Please allow 5-7 business days for a decision regarding your fee waiver request.
-Applicants should allow sufficient time for our office to process the fee waiver request so that the transfer application is transmitted by the stated deadline of June 15.
+Applicants should allow sufficient time for our office to process the fee waiver request so that the transfer application is transmitted by the stated deadline of June 1, 2024.

 - Resume.
 Stanford requires a one–to–two page resume describing your academic, extracurricular, and professional activities.
 The resume must be submitted electronically with your electronic application.
 Please do not include a photo.
 If you have already submitted your resume and have included a photo, note that we have redacted that photo.
 No further action is required on your part and that original submission will not impact our review process.